-This Little Prince + Princess Afternoon Tea gives this classic British treat a fun twist, with the addition of some sweet and sticky delights, to make it a big hit with children under 12 years of age.
+This Little Prince + Princess Afternoon Tea gives this classic British treat a fun twist, with the addition of some sweet and sticky delights to make it a big hit with children under 12 years old.

 Rosewood London has re-imagined its Van Gogh Afternoon Tea for the minds and tastes of children.

 A silver tray of painter’s tools will arrive at the table, equipping Mirror Room’s tiny artists with a painter’s palette and paint tubes filled with jam and lemon meringue.
 Two freshly baked scones will be served with clotted cream, along with palette knives for spreading the sweet toppings.